John Davidson (ice hockey): Executive career

 Davidson was named president of the St. Louis Blues on June 30, 2006.
 He left the Blues after agreeing to a buyout of his contract on October 9, 2012.

 He was named president of the Columbus Blue Jackets on October 24, 2012, and held this position until his resignation on May 17, 2019.

 On May 17, 2019, Davidson was named president of the New York Rangers.
 On May 5, 2021, Davidson was fired as president and alternate governor (along with general manager Jeff Gorton) after the Rangers failed to make the playoffs.

 On May 20, 2021, the Blue Jackets announced that Davidson would return to Columbus as president of hockey operations and alternate governor.
 Davidson agreed to a five-year contract with the team.
-On February 15, 2024, Davidson was named interim general manager of the Blue Jackets, after the firing of Jarmo Kekalainen.
+On February 15, 2024, Davidson was named interim general manager of the Blue Jackets, after the firing of Jarmo Kekäläinen.
 With the hiring of Don Waddell as president of hockey operations and general manager on May 28, 2024, Davidson transitioned into a senior advisor role with Columbus.